papadiscobravo/National-Park-Places-and-Scale/README.md

 1. Make sure HTML and CSS are making the page look really sharp. -we'll circle back to this.

 1. Benji advises: &nbsp;Don't put logic on the outermost level of any of these files.
-Everything we do, put it into a function.
+&nbsp;Everything we do, put it into a function.

 #### instructions
 1. Clone this repo.